espocrm/documentation/docs/administration/ldap-authorization-for-openldap.md

 # LDAP authorization for OpenLDAP

 Example of configuration LDAP authorization for OpenLDAP server.
-The full guide of configuration LDAP authorization is described [here](ldap-authorization.md).
+The full guide to configuring LDAP authorization is described [here](ldap-authorization.md).

 ```
 Host: espo.local